South Sumatra: Geography

-Climate
+The province is home to several nature reserves, including Isau-Isau Wildlife Reserve.

 As in most other province of Indonesia, South Sumatra has a tropical rainforest climate (Köppen climate classification Af) bordering on a tropical monsoon climate.
 The climate is very much dictated by the surrounding sea and the prevailing wind system.
 It has high average temperature and high average rainfall.
 Throughout the year the province is only affected by two seasons, namely the rainy season and the dry season.
 The air temperature varies from 24.7 to 32.9 degrees Celsius with air humidity levels ranging from 82% to 88%.
 The relative rainy season falls from October to April.
 Variation in rainfall ranges from 2,100 to 3,264 mm.
 December is the month with the most rainfall while the drier season usually occurs from June to September.

 The climate in South Sumatra is similar to other regions in Indonesia, only known for two seasons, namely the dry season and the rainy season.
 From June to September southeast winds flow from Australia with relatively less water vapor, resulting in a drier season.
 Conversely in December to March many wind currents contain water vapor from Asia and the Pacific Ocean during the rainy season.
 Such conditions occur every half year after passing the transition periods in between April–May and October–November.